+Chimney Stacks

-Chimney Stacks Repair Category 2 Notes Weathering is evident to the render of the stock.
-Chimneys, particularly of older properties, can be a source of water penetration and defects to rendering, mortar and flashings can be difficult to detect from a ground level inspection.
+Repair Category 2

+Notes No significant defects noted, however, chimneys, particularly of older properties, can be a source of water penetration and defects to rendering, mortar and flashings can be difficult to detect from a ground level inspection.
 These will require to be maintained in good repair to discourage water penetration.
 It is good practice to engage a reputable roofing or building contractor prior to purchase to advise on condition, life expectancy and repair/replacement costs.

-Roofing including Roof Space Repair Category 2 Notes Weathered and displaced tiles are noted to the roof surface.
-Clay roof tiles can become brittle and delaminate as a result of frost, weathering or chemical damage.
-Inspection at close quarters may reveal further deterioration or damage to roofing materials, especially where these are original.
-A roofing contractor can provide further advice.
-The roof of the dormer projections are of flat design and clad with a material which is known to have a limited lifespan.
+Roofing including Roof Space

+Repair Category 2

+Notes Weathering is evident to the rear roof slope.
+Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
+Life expectancy will often depend on weathering and damage from the prevailing weather.
+A reputable roofing contractor can advise on life expectancy and repair or replacement costs.
+The roof over the rear projection is of flat design and clad with a material which is known to have a limited lifespan.
 Careful maintenance will be required as this type of roof covering can fail without warning.
 Periodic renewal of the roofing material is likely to be necessary.
 A roofing contractor can advise further.